What We Leave Behind

 When I opened a vintage and art shop online in the late aughts, I gravitated most to those things I associated with my own grandmothers.
 Cat eye glasses, for example, usually deadstock or ones I could clean up and repair, sold really well.
 Clip on costume jewelry earrings made into hair clips, brooches into headbands.
 I hunted and resold vintage salt and pepper shakers and dishware.
 Beautiful vintage handbags I wound up keeping more of than selling.

-Mostly, I loved selling things even if it only meant I got to hold them for a while.
+Mostly, I loved selling things even if it only meant I got to possess them for a while.
 That was part of the charm, my own apartment already filling with things that felt like too much.
 Books and dresses and art supplies.
 Thrifted furniture and an obscenely strange number of vintage office chairs for someone who rarely invites anyone over.
+My favorite vintage objects belonged to other people’s lives.
+The dead grandmothers of strangers.

 *

-When my mother passed away after a long and troublesome bout with both illness, injury, and wound-related hallucinations, she left behind a large collection of snowmen decorations.
+When my mother passed away after a long and troublesome bout with both heart complications, injuries, and wound-related hallucinations, she left behind a large collection of snowmen decorations.
 A cache of Chicago Bulls memorabilia collected over the years.
-In the thrift store, where we did the rounds every visit I made home, she once stopped pensively at the end of capper and commented how sad it was to see collections.
+In the thrift store, where we did the rounds every visit I made home, she once stopped pensively at the end of cap of the aisle and commented how sad it was to see someone’s prized collection of what-its and thingamabobs.
 Porcelain cats, salt and pepper shakers, novelty cookie jars.
-Their sheer number meant someone had, at best, unloaded them.
-At worst, someone had inherited them from a dead loved one and didn’t quite know what to do with them.
+Their sheer number meant someone had, at best, unloaded them when cleaning out a home.
+Or, someone who had inherited them from a dead loved one and didn’t quite know what to do with them.

-When my father followed five years later, we cleaned out the house still stuffed with the snowmen and the Bulls memorabilia.
-While he had cleared out her clothing and jewelry fairly early on, he left his legacy along with hers.
+When my father followed my mother five years later, we cleaned out the house still stuffed with bits of snowmen and sports memorabilia.
+While he had cleared out her clothing and jewelry fairly early on, he left his own legacy along with bits and pieces of hers.
 A drawer full of random remotes in his office and endless cords.
 A collection of hunting magazines and bowls full of loose change.
 Dozens of notebooks filled with grocery lists and horse racing stats.

 *